ZzyzxIsAlreadyTaken/strava-stats/SETUP.md

 Create a `.env.local` file in your project root with the following variables:

 > **Note**: The app uses server-side data fetching with cookies for authentication and direct database calls for data, eliminating the need for internal API requests.
-For OAuth redirects, it dynamically detects the base URL using environment variables like `VERCEL_URL` or `NEXTAUTH_URL`.
+For OAuth redirects, it dynamically detects the base URL using environment variables like `VERCEL_URL` or `AUTH_URL`.
+The `STRAVA_REDIRECT_URI` environment variable is no longer needed as it's generated dynamically.

 ```env
 # Strava OAuth Configuration